sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/draft-document-portfolio.md

 **Output**

-If you create the preceding configurations and doc types and submit the following asynchronous extraction requests against the example PDF, you get a multidoc response.
+For the preceding configurations, doc types, and example PDF portfolio, the following asynchronous extraction requests return a response with multiple extractions:

 1. Submit an async request: